appaquet/exocore/data/replication.md

 * Entries related (pending entry id = entry id)
     * OperationEntryNew
 * Block related (pending entry id = block id)
-    * Block propose
+    * BlockPropose
-    * Block proposal sign
+    * BlockProposalSign
-    * Block proposal refuse (can happen after sign if node detects anomaly or accepts a better block)
+    * BlockProposalRefuse (can happen after sign if node detects anomaly or accepts a better block)
+* Maintenance related
+    * Pending store cleanup mark

 ### Block proposal
 * One node propose a block into pending store.

 ### Cleanup
-* We should only cleanup if stuff were committed to the chain OR we got a refusal quorum (everybody refused something)
+* We should only cleanup if stuff were committed to the chain OR we got a refusal quorum (everybody refused something).

+* If a node was offline and received data before s